-The native woodlands of the National Park feature extensive tracts of Atlantic Oak woodland with internationally important bryophyte assemblages (mosses and liverworts).
-There are also small remnants of Caledonian Pinewood and other less common woodland habitats, such as wood pasture and parkland trees, that add to the biodiversity of our total woodland resource.
+The native woodlands of the National Park represent a wide range of priority woodland habitats as defined in the Scottish Biodiversity list.
+However, the extensive tracts of Atlantic woodland with internationally important bryophyte assemblages (mosses and liverworts) and lichens along with small remnants of Caledonian Pinewood are considered key woodland habitats and therefore are a priority for protection and expansion.